-Cameron Dollar finishes his eighth season as head coach at Seattle University.
+Cameron Dollar enters his eighth season as head coach at Seattle University in 2016-17.
 In just a short span of time, he has shown why many college basketball writers consider him one of the rising stars in the coaching industry.

 Dollar led the Redhawks on a historic postseason run in 2014-15, first advancing to the finals of the Western Athletic Conference Basketball Tournament with victories over Chicago State and Missouri-Kansas City.
 The Redhawks were one win away from the program's 12th NCAA Tournament appearance all-time.
 After accepting a berth into the College Basketball Invitational (CBI), Dollar and his players notched Seattle U's first national postseason tournament victory since 1964 with a 62-45 victory over Pepperdine (WCC), followed by a 72-65 win over the Colorado Buffs (Pac-12) to reach the CBI semifinals.
 In the final 12 home games of the season, the Redhawks reeled off an 11-1 record.
 Dollar's team produced a stifling defense at KeyArena that held opponents to an average of 57 points all home-season long.
 On offense, the Redhawks outscored all opponents at home by a combined 125 points, with 116 made 3-pointers.